relsqui/configurable-generators/README.md

 ## Usage

-You can try it out by downloading the [meal generator example config file](https://raw.githubusercontent.com/relsqui/configurable-generators/main/examples/meal-generators.json) and then dragging it onto [generators.finn.fun](https://generators.finn.fun).
+You can try it out by going to [generators.finn.fun](http://generators.finn.fun) and selecting a preset.
+This one is Simple Meals:

 ![Screenshot of the meal generator example.
 It says: What about eggs (benedict) with (spinach)?
 And (coffee) or (cranberry) juice to drink.](examples/meal-generator-screenshot.png)

 * Select a generator from the menu at the top.
 * Click on any random item (like "benedict" or "spinach") to regenerate just that item.
 * Click the die at the bottom to regenerate all the items in the generator.
+* You can look at the config files for the presets in [src/static/presets](src/static/presets).

 ## Config files